-To address these constraints, organizations and clients can join forces to train machine learning models collaboratively with other clients in a decentralized way.
-A prominent representative of collaborative training is federated learning~\cite{McMahan2017FL}.
+To address data and resource availability constraints, organizations and clients can join forces to train machine learning models collaboratively with other clients in a decentralized way.
+A prominent representative of collaborative training is federated learning~\citep{McMahan2017FL}.
 Conceptually, each client trains an individual model locally on their private data.
-After performing a certain number of training steps, the model parameters are sent to the server to build a global model by incorporating the individual weights.
-The server then makes this global model accessible to all clients.
-Yet, the necessity for each client to train and share an entire model remains, still entailing high computational resources for each client are entailed~\citep{SplitFed2022}.
+After several training steps, the model parameters are sent to the server to build a global model by aggregating the individual weights.
+The server distributed this global model back to all clients.
+As the necessity for each client to train and share an entire model remains, high computational resources for each client are entailed~\citep{SplitFed2022}.
 Furthermore, in addition to privacy risk from the generative GenAI models in general~\citep{Hintersdorf2024}, federated learning introduces new potential privacy risks~\citep{shokri17meminf,zhu19leakage}.
-As an alternative learning paradigm, split learning~\cite{gupta2018distributed} supports collaborative model training by splitting the model into server-side and client-side components.
-In the conventional setup, clients share only intermediate network activations with the server, where the final computations are performed.
-Unlike federated learning, split learning reduces the computational load on clients and enhances privacy protection by sharing only intermediate representations instead of raw data or model weights~\cite{Duan2023}.
-We provide a comprehensive overview of collaboratively training generative models in \cref{sec:background_collaborative}.
+As an alternative learning paradigm, split learning~\citep{gupta2018distributed} supports collaborative model training by splitting the model into server-side and client-side components.
+In the conventional split learning setup, clients share only intermediate network activations with the server side, where the final computations are performed.
+Unlike federated learning, split learning reduces the computational load on clients and enhances privacy protection by sharing only intermediate representations instead of raw data or model weights~\citep{Duan2023}.
+We provide an overview of collaborative training for generative models in \cref{sec:background_collaborative}.
 Our analysis reveals that current approaches rely mostly on federated learning.
 By not utilizing split learning with diffusion models, they overlook the privacy and resource benefits of split learning, especially from the clients' perspective.